Frequently Asked Questions

 There are several honor societies at Florida Atlantic University that recognize superior academic performance, as well as leadership accomplishment.
 Most often, you will receive invitation to join these organizations based on academic performance.
 More information on the Honor Societies can be found at the link below.

 The Elite Owls is a premiere ambassador leadership program designed to recognize exemplary student leaders at Florida Atlantic University.
 Through Elite Owls you are given the opportunity for personal leadership development as well as facilitating leadership development for students at FAU.
 Elite Owls along with FAU are in a period of tradition building and by becoming an Elite Owl you are able to not only be a part of the tradition but you are in the center of building the tradition yourself.
 More information on the year long term, appointed before the fall semester, can be found at the link below.

 This course will expose students to the basic foundation of leadership and its application to college experiences in student leadership roles.
 Students will be engaged in activities and projects that will increase self-awareness through the exploration of values, beliefs, culture, and identity.
 The Lead & Serve team manages the course and recruits students both in formal leadership positions on campus and those simply interested in being a more effective leader.
 Typically, six sections are offered in the fall and spring semesters across the campuses.
 One-two summer semester sections are offered.

 Yes we do!
 Please visit our site for more information on how to declare a minor in Leadership Studies and what new courses are available.

 The Student Leadership Conference is the largest LEAD program at FAU and it grows every year.
-This year’s conference is expected to attract over 850 students from around the state.
+Participant numbers have ranged from 700-900 students.
 This conference continues to grow every year!